maubanel/UE5-Lighting/sky-texture-ii/README.md

 ##### `Step 4.`\|`ITL`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Back on the ground level set a speed that works for the sky you want.
 I want to give the sky a bit more motion than it had previously so I up the values on all three active axis.
+Set them to your liking, then play the game and check out the skies!

 ![](../images/line2.png)